tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Default Bonus

 Attack and damage with an arcane or divine spell or attack: +1 (adventurer); +2 (champion); +3 (epic).
 You can attune to up to two orbs.
 If you do, the recharge powers of each orb is reduced (recharge 16+ becomes 11+, recharge 11+ becomes 6+).
 While wielding two orbs, you only use the default attack and damage bonus from the strongest orb.
 However, you do get to benefit from both their powers.

 ---

+#### Astral Warlock

+_Recharge 11+:_ Until the end of the battle; when you hit with an attack that does negative energy or poison damage, you gain temporary hit points equal to your level.

+**Quirk:** Cackles when excited.

+---

+#### Forest Witch

+_Recharge 11+:_ When you fail to disengage, you turn into a small harmless animal (mouse, spider, cat, etc.) and disengage anyway.
+While you are a harmless animal, you retain the same stats and can be targeted with attacks.
+You can turn back to your normal form as a free action before your next action that requires you not to be a small harmless beast (attacking, casting a spell, speaking, etc.).

+**Quirk:** Finds the sound of laughter painful.

+---